mergesort/Slope/README.md

 ## License

-See the [license](LICENSE) for more information about how you can use GradientKit.
+See the [license](LICENSE) for more information about how you can use Slope.

 ## Is that it?